Physics-24/Motion1/docs/group-problems.md

 [Jump to this week's problems](#bottom)

-During scheduled class time, 9:35 am - 10:50 am PT on Tuesdays and Thursdays, you will be randomly assigned into a group of 3-4 students to complete two Group Problems.
+During scheduled class time, 9:35 am - 10:50 am on Tuesdays and Thursdays, you will be randomly assigned into a group of 3-4 students to complete two Group Problems.
 One member of each group will submit a good copy of their group's solutions on Gradescope before 11am PT.
 You will receive a score for completing the problems and feedback from a grader (the score is based only on a good-faith effort by your group, not on getting the correct answer).
 Group problems are worth 10% of your total grade.

 ### In-class logistics